marcimmediato/reststop/notes.md

 # User Flow

-A user:

 1. Navigates to home page
-1. Selects train line ( just L for MVP )
+1. Selects train line ( currently just L until rest of train line data loaded or a useful API is configured )
 1. Presented with origin stop list based on line selected
 1. Presented with destination stop list based on origin selected
 1. Enters and submits food search terms
-1. Presented with n * 5 options for restaurants, where N is the number of stops between origin and destination.
+1. On submit: Presented with n * 5 options for restaurants, where N is the number of stops between origin and destination.
+  - Restaurants should be hyperlinked.

+Our first pass will use just the yelp API.

 # Models and relationships

-TBD
+Rough sketch:

 ### Restaurant

 - name
 - address
+- URL
+- rating

-- belongs to stop
+- belongs to stop?

 ### Trip